On the topological dynamics of automorphism groups; a model-theoretic perspective: Introduction

-The goal of this paper is to give proofs of these (and some other important) results using basic model-theoretic notions such as elementary extensions, saturation, types, realizations of types, compactness theorem.
-In fact, in this approach, it is natural to work more generally with arbitrary structures instead of Fra\"{i}ss\'{e} structures.
-So our approach naturally yields a generalization of the previous approach.
-However, since every structure can be canonically expanded to an ultrahomogeneous one, our approach yields in fact a generalization from the context of Fra\"{i}ss\'{e} structures to possibly uncountable ultrahomogeneous structures.
-Some generalizations to an uncountable context have already been obtained, e.g. in \cite{Ba}.
-On could say that our approach is via non-standard analysis, but we avoid any non-standard analysis terminology, and stick with model theory.
+In this paper, we give a natural account for these (and some other important) results using model-theoretic objects.
 The key point is our description of the right [left] universal ambit for the group $\aut(M)$ of automorphisms of any structure $M$ as a space of types in a very rich (full) language.
 To get this description, we use the well-known model-theoretic description of the universal ambit of a topological group from \cite{GPP} (see also \cite{KrPi}).
+With our approach, it is natural to work more generally with arbitrary structures instead of Fra\"{i}ss\'{e} structures.
+This naturally yields a generalization of the previous approach.
+However, since every structure can be canonically expanded to an ultrahomogeneous one (see Subsection \ref{subsection: model theory}), our approach yields in fact a generalization from the context of Fra\"{i}ss\'{e} structures to possibly uncountable ultrahomogeneous structures.
+Some generalizations to an uncountable context have already been obtained, e.g. in \cite{Ba} and \cite{Sa}.

+Our point of view is not based on just trying to translate the existing papers into model theory and translate existing proofs, but to find definitions and proofs natural from the model-theoretic perspective.
+It would not be surprising that there are parallels between our proofs and those in the descriptive set theory literature.
+Although our results are not far from the known results, our paper was a starting point and provided some foundational material for paper \cite{KLM} on ``definable'' versions of various notions and connections between Ramsey theory and topological dynamics for first order theories.
+We also hope that our paper will make the whole subject more natural and easier to understand to a wider model theory society.

 All of this belongs to our general project of studying interactions between model theory and the dynamical properties of groups of automorphisms.
-In a forthcoming paper of the first author with Junguk Lee and Slavko Moconja, we will study Ramsey properties and degrees in a first order setting (with some special ``definable'' colorings); but here we focus on classical Ramsey theory (with all possible colorings allowed), and we just recover some known results.
-Independently, also Ehud Hrushovski is preparing a paper containing some first order version of Ramsey theory.
+As mentioned above, \cite{KLM} (which was written after this paper) studies Ramsey properties and degrees in a first order setting (working with ``definable'' colorings); but here we focus on classical Ramsey theory (with all possible colorings allowed), and we mostly recover some known results.
+Independently, also Ehud Hrushovski studied some first order version of Ramsey theory in \cite{Hr} (which was also written after our paper).